GSA/fpki-guides/_includes/apple_trust_store_installation.md

 8. Click *Install* (top right), and *Install* again.
 9. Click *Done*.

-#### Enable full trust for COMMON
+#### Enable Full Trust for COMMON
-These instructions are specific to iOS.
+This option is for **iOS** devices only.

 1. From the iOS device's *Home* screen, go to *Settings* -> *General* -> *About* -> *Certificate Trust Settings*.
 2. Beneath *Enable Full Trust for Root Certificates*, toggle _ON_ for the Federal Common Policy CA entry.
 3. When certificate appears, click *Continue*.
-4. You can now successfully navigate to an intranet site whose TLS certificate was issued by a Federal PKI CA.
+4. You can now successfully navigate to an intranet site whose SSL/TLS certificate was issued by a Federal PKI CA.